 - Friday October 9, 2020 3:30-5pm

 - Structured Activities: Mentorship pairs will be provided a set of optional structured activities to explore a variety of topics (eg exploring career goals, skill development, improving health & well-being); pairs will be able to decide which activities they would like to use based on the mentee’s goals and mentor’s strengths.
-(Links to activities coming soon!)
+Download the STAMP Activity Guide here

 - Mentor CampusWire forum: Mentors will be invited to a CampusWire group which will serve as a forum for mentors to ask questions about mentoring, post resources, and receive peer support.